sk160902/rlvr-tau2bench/WRITEUP.md

 **Why τ²-bench:**

 - **Built-in Gymnasium interface.** τ²-bench provides `AgentGymEnv` and `UserGymEnv` classes that expose the benchmark as a standard RL environment with `reset()` / `step()` / `reward`.
 This maps directly to what RLVR needs.
-- **Verifiable rewards.** Each task has a clear pass/fail criterion (did the agent resolve the customer's issue correctly?), which is exactly what RLVR requires — no learned reward model needed.
+- **Verifiable rewards.** Each task has a clear pass/fail criterion (did the agent resolve the customer's issue correctly?), which is exactly what RLVR requires.
+No learned reward model is needed.
 - **Train/test splits.** τ²-bench provides dedicated training tasks, allowing us to train without contaminating evaluation data.
-- **Realistic task complexity.** The benchmark tests multi-turn conversation, tool use, policy compliance, and coordination — all skills that benefit from RL fine-tuning.
+- **Realistic task complexity.** The benchmark tests multi-turn conversation, tool use, policy compliance, and coordination.
+These are all skills that benefit from RL fine-tuning.
 - **Multiple domains.** Retail, airline, and telecom domains provide diversity for robust training and evaluation.

 **Why not Terminal-Bench 2.0:**
 Terminal-Bench 2.0 evaluates agents in containerized environments (protein assembly, cryptanalysis, debugging).
 While impressive, these tasks require executing arbitrary code in Docker containers with long rollout times (minutes per episode).
-This makes the RL training loop prohibitively slow — GRPO needs thousands of (prompt, completion, reward) tuples, and each rollout in TB2 is orders of magnitude more expensive than a τ²-bench conversation. τ²-bench's lightweight text-based episodes are far more practical for RLVR training.
+This makes the RL training loop prohibitively slow.
+GRPO needs thousands of (prompt, completion, reward) tuples, and each rollout in TB2 is orders of magnitude more expensive than a τ²-bench conversation. τ²-bench's lightweight text-based episodes are far more practical for RLVR training.

 ---